20th April 2020 – 12th October 2020 | 7pm – 9:30pm

 Inquiry, guided discovery, journaling, interpersonal dynamics and creative process using art, clay and visual media.

 Reflective supervision on personal practice, case work, discussion

 Reading, reflection and discussion on current research and clinical integration of mindfulness into various practice settings.
 Monthly research emails with the latest research in mindfulness, neuroscience and contemplative practice.

 Gerry Cunningham has been extensively trained in Mindfulness-Based Approaches and Cognitive Behavioural Therapy.
-He studied for five years at the Department of Psychiatry, University of Oxford (Masters in MCBT and PG Diploma in CBT).
-He has trained in psychotherapy (Dublin City University) and Child and Adolescent Counselling and Psychotherapy (University of Cambridge, PG Diploma, Masters in Ed).
-He has a Masters in Spirituality, BA in Philosophy and he is currently pursuing research interests at the University of Oxford and training at the International Centre for Clinical Excellence, Chicago.
+He studied for three years at the Department of Psychiatry, University of Oxford (Masters in MCBT and PG Diploma in CBT).
+He has trained in psychotherapy (Dublin City University) and Child and Adolescent Counselling and Psychotherapy (University of Cambridge, M. Ed).
+He has a Masters in Spirituality, BA in Philosophy, and a Diploma in Clinical Supervision.
+He is currently pursuing research interested at the University of Oxford and training at The International Centre for Clinical Excellence.